YuukanOO/uniformcss.com/get-started/fundamentals/modules.md

 ---

-### Table Module
+## Table Module

 The table module provides styling for the basic table element.
-To learn more about using this module visit the dedicated modules page on <a class="hover.underline" href="/get-started/table/">table</a>.
+To learn more about using this module visit the dedicated modules page on <a class="hover:underline" href="/get-started/table/">table</a>.

 <section class="radius-sm bg-silver-200 p-6">
   <table class="table table-stack sm.table-unstack">